|

 to "processed" cheese.
 When the protein structure is

 changed, the food will not give as large an allergenic reaction.
+Products from

 the health food stores are not necessarily the best for autistic